 The vocabulary notebook in Overfluent supports the method described above perfectly well.
 The word editing form includes a panel with multiple links to numerous monolingual dictionaries that you can always use to determine the true meaning of a word.
 There you can also learn whether this particular word is countable or uncountable, formal or informal, British or American.
 This information can and should be reflected in tags, as tags are showed during the training and might be used to help you find the right answer.
 For example, if you have two words - curb and kerb, the tag "british" will help you to understand that you should choose the latter, not the former.
 Moreover, tags can be used for targeting purposes.
 This way, you can create a specialized training that consists only of phrasal verbs (the phrasal-verb tag) or formal vocabulary (the formal tag).

-Also, most monolingual dictionaries show example sentences, and you can take those to your dictionary.
-The system knows about regular word forms, and in most case it can deduce which part of the sentence replace with asterisks during the training:
+Also, most monolingual dictionaries show example sentences, and you can take those to your vocabulary notebook.
+The system knows about regular word forms, and in most cases, it will be able to deduce which part of the sentence should be replaced with asterisks during the training: